Degenerate Riemann-Hilbert-Birkhoff problems, semisimplicity, and convergence of WDVV-potentials: Degenerations of Riemann-Hilbert-Birkhoff inverse problems

 \begin{defn} Let $(E^o,\nabla^o)$ be a trivial vector bundle on a disc $D$ equipped with a meromorphic connection with a pole of order 2 at $z=\infty$.
-An {\it integrable deformation} of $(E^o,\nabla^o)$ parametrized by $X$ is the datum $(E,\nabla)$ of \begin{itemize} \item a trivial vector bundle $E$ on $D\times X$, \item a {\it flat} connection $\nabla$ on $E$ with poles of order 2 along $\{\infty\}\times X$, \end{itemize} such that $(E,\nabla)$ restricts to $(E^o,\nabla^o)$ at a point $x_o\in X$.
+An {\it integrable deformation} of $(E^o,\nabla^o)$ parametrized by $X$ is the datum $(E,\nabla)$ of \begin{itemize} \item a trivial vector bundle $E$ on $D\times X$, \item a {\it flat} connection $\nabla$ on $E$ with a pole of Poincar\'e rank 1 along $\{\infty\}\times X$, \end{itemize} such that $(E,\nabla)$ restricts to $(E^o,\nabla^o)$ at a point $x_o\in X$.
 The integrable deformation is called {\it versal} if any other deformation with base space $X'$ is induced by the previous one via pull-back by a holomorphic map $\phi\colon (X',x_o')\to (X,x_o)$.
 It is {\it universal} if the germ at $x_o'$ of the base-change $\phi$ is uniquely determined. \end{defn}

-Let $(E^o,\nabla^o)$ be a solution of a RHB problem \ref{RHB1}, i.e. a trivial vector bundle on $\Pb^1$ with meromorphic connection with matrix (in a suitable basis of sections) of the form \beq \Om=-\left(\La_o+\frac{B_o}{z}\right)dz. \eeq 2mm Recall that a matrix $A\in M_n(\C)$ is said to be {\it regular} if any (and hence all) of the following equivalent conditions is satisfied: \begin{enumerate} \item the characteristic polynomial of $A$ equals its minimal polynomial, \item the commutator of $A$ in $M_n(\C)$ is of minimal dimension (i.e. it equals $n$), \item the commutator of $A$ in $M_n(\C)$ is $\C[M]$. \end{enumerate}
+Let $(E^o,\nabla^o)$ be a solution of a RHB problem \ref{RHB1}, i.e. a trivial vector bundle on $\Pb^1$ with meromorphic connection with matrix (in a suitable basis of sections) of the form \beq \Om=-\left(\La_o+\frac{B_o}{z}\right)dz. \eeq 2mm Recall that a matrix $A\in M_n(\C)$ is said to be {\it regular} if any (and hence all) of the following equivalent conditions is satisfied: \begin{enumerate} \item the characteristic polynomial of $A$ equals its minimal polynomial, \item the commutator of $A$ in $M_n(\C)$ is of minimal dimension (i.e. it equals $n$), \item the commutator of $A$ in $M_n(\C)$ is $\C[A]$. \end{enumerate}